rubyforgood/human-essentials/README.md

 ## Testing 🧪
 ### Writing Tests/Specs
-Run all the tests with `bundle exec rspec`; run a single test with `bundle exec rspec {path_to_test_name}_spec.rb`.
-This app uses RSpec, Capybara, and FactoryBot for testing.
-Make sure the tests run clean & green before submitting a Pull Request.
+- Run all the tests with `bundle exec rspec`
+- Run a single test with `bundle exec rspec {path_to_test_name}_spec.rb`

+Make sure all tests run clean & green before submitting a Pull Request.
 If you are inexperienced in writing tests or get stuck on one, please reach out for help :).
 You probably don't need to write new tests when simple re-stylings are done (ie. the page may look slightly different but the Test suite is unaffected by those changes).

-Tip: If you need to skip a failing test, place `pending("Reason you are skipping the test")` into the `it` block rather than skipping with `xit`.
-This will allow rspec to deliver the error message without causing the test suite to fail.
+*Tip: If you need to skip a failing test, place `pending("Reason you are skipping the test")` into the `it` block rather than skipping with `xit`.
+This will allow rspec to deliver the error message without causing the test suite to fail.*

 ```ruby
   it "works!" do